AbhiXverse/Solidity-journey/Day 03/Solidity Notes - Day 02.md

      - send
      - call
  - Difference between transfer, send & call is :-
-     - tramsfer:
+     - transfer:
-        - has a gas limit of 2300
+        - has a gas limit of 2300 t oprevent reentrancy attacks
+        - auto-reverts if the transaction fails
+    - send:
+        - also has gas limit 2300
+        - returns false in